 Jason Vukovich has urged others who have been victims of childhood sexual abuse to seek inner peace and reject vigilante justice.

 “I began my life sentence many, many years ago, it was handed down to me by an ignorant, hateful, poor substitute for a father,” he wrote.
 “I now face losing most of the rest of my life due to a decision to lash out at people like him.
 To all those who have suffered like I have, love yourself and those around you, this is truly the only way forward.”

-After learning about convicted pedophile hunter Jason Vukovich, read about the rapist who was awarded joint custody of the child conceived during his assault.
+After learning about convicted pedophile hunter Jason Vukovich, known popularly as the “Alaskan Avenger,” read about the rapist who was awarded joint custody of the child conceived during his assault.
 Then, explore the unheard stories of female vigilantes.